kestra-io/docs/docs/developer-guide/inputs/README.md

   )
 ```

-## Send inputs via WebUI
+## Send inputs via the Web UI
-With such a flow, the web ui lets you enter some inputs by generating a form accordingly on the flow > trigger view.
+With such a flow, the web UI lets you enter some inputs by generating a form accordingly in the flow > trigger view.
 The input form for the task above looks like below:

 ![Flow inputs](./assets/inputs.jpg)